cc1533/DataComms-ProgAssignment2/README.md

 Chris:
 1. Fixed the thing I broke yesterday. client.java and server.java now send across the emulator successfully.
 2. Working on getting GBN protocol working.
 So far the GBN (mostly) works.
 About 60% of the file gets sent successfully with the drop probability of the emulator set to .2 (20%).
 I'm not entirely sure why the rest of the file is missing, I'll figure this out later.
 But I'll go ahead and upload the code anyway.
+3. Unfortunately couldn't get back to working on the GBN protocol.
+I'll figure it out tomorrow.
 Goals:
   1. Fix server.java to receive packets correctly again.
   2. Test client.java and server.java using the emulator to make sure the transfer works correctly.